 I love to explore merging with nature through dance movement meditation practices and became certified to teach the 5Rhythms® practice in 2011.
 Dancing with the transient phenomena of light, reflection and shadow is a catalyst for shifting perceptions and creative inspiration.
 Inner and outer carvings in my glass sculptures reflect and refract a dance of light.
 Dream work uncovers deeper layers of experience brought into my work through form or image.
 I’ve kept an active dream journal for decades, tracking my journey of inner growth and transformation.
 Different creative practices cross pollinate ideas much like nature evolving.

 I live and have my studio practice on Orcas island by the edge of the sea.
 Besides my art, my favorite pastime is to drift with the tide in small boats, hoping to be graced by visits from cetaceans and other wild creatures.
-With journal in hand or small carving, my ideas often emerge while dwelling in these wild places.
-I’m also an accomplished systems programmer, pilot and sailor.
-These right and left brain activities are the alchemy of my creativity.
+It is in these moments that I most often feel the deepest connection and knowing that I am Nature.
+With journal in hand or small carving, my creative ideas most often emerge while dwelling in these wild places.
+This is the alchemy of my creativity.

 Selected Art Exhibitions